So you want to learn how to start freelance writing?

 The final spot to share your 5-7 samples is your own blog or personal freelance website.
 Depending on your overall goals, you can either create a new blog or choose to share on a personal website.

-Here are some of the most common ways to get started.
+Here are some of the best ways to start:

-Guest posting is one of the best places to get started landing your first freelance writing job.
-I used guest posting in the beginning of my career and it led to several paid gigs.
+Guest posting is one of the best places to get started on your writer journey.
+I used guest posting in the beginning of my career and it led to several high-paying gigs.
 One of them was Fearless Motivation, a top motivational website with millions of followers.

-I wanted to start doing more motivational/personal development writing in 2018 so I reached out.
+I wanted to start doing more motivational/personal development content in 2018 so I reached out.
 At the time, they were accepting contributors so I followed the guidelines and submitted an article.

-Sometimes, blogs and websites will have paid guest posts but for the most part, they aren’t paid.
+Sometimes, blogs and websites will have incentivize guest posts but for the most part, they are free.
 But it’s a good way to get your own name on big websites, gain a backlink, and maybe parlay it into a paid gig.
-Remember, guest posting is usually free.
+Remember, guest posting on a blog is usually free.

-After writing three free posts (around 500 words), I reached out about making it a paid position.
-Here’s the exact email I sent:
+After creating three free posts (around 500 words), I reached out about making it a paid position.
+Here’s the exact email I sent: wr

-My biggest tip about guest posting is to follow the instructions!
-Every website has a clear set of guidelines for what they want from guest post-er’s yet very few follow.
+My biggest tip about blog guest posting is to follow the instructions!
+Every website has guidelines for what they want from guest post-er’s yet very few follow.

 If they say your piece needs to be 1,000 to 1,5000 words, keep it in that range.
 Don’t submit a 500 word junk article or 2,500 word mega post.
 Clients want to see you can follow instructions!

-Otherwise, there is really no downside to submitting guest posts.
-They help get your name out there and can easy parlay it into a paid writing position.
+Otherwise, there is really no downside to submitting blog guest posts.
+They help get your name out there and can easy parlay it into a paying position.

-Lastly, for every guest post that is published, make sure you receive an author bio with links back to your writer website, portfolio, or social media profiles.
-This is how you can get “link juice” to your freelance writing website and gain exposure.
+Lastly, for every blog guest post that is published, make sure you receive an author bio with links back to your writer website, portfolio, or social media profiles.
+This is how you can get “link juice” to your freelance writers website and gain exposure.